 Just like their British counterparts, American women were imprisoned during the fight for the right to vote.
 A “Jailed for Freedom” pin was presented to members of the National Woman’s Party who served prison sentences for picketing the White House in the cause of women’s suffrage.
 The pin was based on the Holloway Brooch.

 Many brave women stepped up and put their lives and reputations on the line so that all women would be afforded the right to vote during the suffrage movement.
 One who is remembered for giving her life for the cause was Inez Milholland, is perhaps best known for protesting on March 3, 1913, as Joan of Arc, wearing all white, and riding a white horse.
 She neglected her own health and died at the age of 30 after falling ill during a speech.
-Her interesting life is a story for another day.
+Find out more about her in

 Banner image compiled from the National Women’s History Museum Online Exhibit